goofballLogic/ld-query/README.md

 ##Expansion is a pre-requisite

 > WTF?
 Why would I do this to my data?
-> Here's a video explaining the mechanism, which goes some way in justifying what we're doing here: https://www.youtube.com/watch?v=Tm3fD89dqRE
+> Here's [a video explaining] the mechanism, which goes some way in justifying what we're doing here.

 This library aims to assist with querying json-ld documents **in their expanded form**.
 It is worth noting that although the JSON-LD expansion algorithm is defined in the [JSON-LD Processing Algorithms and API recommendation], there's no implementation of the expansion algorithm in this library.